GIScience/gis-training-resource-center/content/Modul_2/en_qgis_basic_data_processing.md

 #### Open vector data via drag-and-drop

-QGIS let's you open data in your QGIS-project by simply dragging the files from your file browser onto your QGIS window.
+QGIS lets you open data in your QGIS-project by simply dragging the files from your file browser onto your QGIS window.
 Shapefiles contain only 1 layer per `.shp`-files, which will be added automatically into you layer-panel.
 Geopackage files (`.gpk`) can contain multiple layers in a single file.
 If you add a geopackage file, a new window will open where you will be prompted to select the layers you want to add to your project.

 :::{dropdown} Video: Importing vector data via drag-and-drop
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_import_vector_d_d.mp4"></video>